MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 ## Create a build pipeline

-The continuous integration build pipeline in Azure Pipelines automatically executes all build tasks each time there's a commit in the Java EE source app.
+The continuous integration Build pipeline in Azure Pipelines automatically executes all build tasks each time there's a commit in the Java EE source app.
 In this example, Azure Pipelines uses Maven to build the Java MicroProfile project.

 1. From your Azure DevOps project page, select **Pipelines** > **Builds** in the left navigation.